TroyWigton/GitCommands/README.md

 # GitCommands
-A log of useful git commands
+A compilation of useful git commands